 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are three main forms of botulism infection that occur naturally: infant botulism, wound botulism and food-borne botulism.
+There are three main forms of botulism infection that occur naturally, generating toxic spores when food is not properly prepared — infant botulism, wound botulism and food-borne botulism.

-Home-canned foods with low acid content, such as asparagus, green beans, beets and corn, can easily become infected if you don’t follow proper canning methods.
+Home-canned foods with low acid content such as asparagus, green beans, beets and corn can easily become infected with botulism spores if you don’t follow proper canning methods.

 The main signs of food-borne botulism include:

-In some cases, doctors will induce vomiting or use enemas to cleanse your intestinal tract of any remaining botulism-laced food.
+In some cases, doctors will need to induce vomiting or use enemas to cleanse your intestinal tract of any remaining botulism-laced food.

-If you’re affected, you’ll likely need hospital care, including antitoxins, to prevent or help you recover from respiratory failure and paralysis.
+If you’re affected, you’ll likely need hospital care.
+Your treatment may include antitoxins to prevent or help you recover from respiratory failure and paralysis.

 Doctors put patients with severe cases on a ventilator and prescribe intensive medical and nursing care during recovery.